jonnywyatt/tdd-example/README.md

-# Agile collaboration exercise
+# Test Driven Development beginner exercise

-Writing a simple function, guided by a test.
-An introductory pairing exercise for two devs.
+This exercise will guide you to use tests to help write a simple function.

 ## Requirements / setup
 Ensure you have Node.js installed